-A hub of distinction for promoting and coordinating population policies and programmes in Uganda
+A hub of distinction for promoting and coordinating population policies and programmes in Africa.

-To improve the quality of life of the people of Uganda by influencing government policies and programmes to address population trends and patterns
+To improve the quality of life of the people of Uganda, by influencing Government policies and programmes to address population patterns and trends in a sustainable and inclusive manner.

 Since the National Population Council was founded in 1988, it has worked with other stakeholders to achieve the following: